 Lucas led the company during development of the Pixar Image Computer.
 The filmmaker found existing computers too weak to handle the graphics needed to produce Pixar’s work (or to meet the demands of Hollywood studios that hired the company).

-The Pixar Image Computer launched three months after Jobs acquired controlling interest in the company.
-It was an impressive piece of kit, but carried a $135,000 price tag.
+The Pixar Image Computer launched three months after Jobs acquired a controlling interest in the company.
+It was an impressive piece of kit, but carried a $135,000 price tag (the equivalent of more than $370,000 today).
 It also needed a $35,000 Sun Microsystems or Silicon Graphics workstation to function.

 A second-generation model called the Pixar Image Computer II (aka the P-II) followed in 1987, with a vastly reduced price tag of “just” $35,000.

 However, the computers sold poorly — and to a relatively small number of buyers.
 By April 1990, fewer than 300 Pixar Image Computers had sold.
 The main buyers included The Walt Disney Company, universities, intelligence agencies and medical research labs.

 When Pixar’s five-person Animation Group won an Oscar for its short film Tin Toy in 1989, Jobs’ interests switched to that team, which he previously planned to kill off due to its inability to turn a profit.
 He canned the hardware division instead.

 When ditching hardware turns out well